 Who we are

-The Motorship’s Propulsion & Future Fuels Conference 2019 will take place from 19-21 November in Hamburg, Germany and will explore a range of topics such as the final steps to 2020, innovations in NOx and SOx abatement, electrifying the merchant fleet and data-driven efficiencies.
+The previous conference took place from 19-21 November 2019 in Hamburg, Germany and explored a range of topics such as the final steps to 2020, innovations in NOx and SOx abatement, electrifying the merchant fleet and data-driven efficiencies.